As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Turquoise | Tin Mountain Mine |

-If you want to find opals in South Dakota, you need to head towards Mound City, and try your luck in the area west to the Missouri River.
-Opal is also found in Little Eagle, in the area streams and river gravels or ridges.
+If you want to find opals in South Dakota, head towards Mound City and try your luck in the area west of the Missouri River.
+Opal is also found in Little Eagle, streams, river gravels, or ridges.

 When it comes to finding amethyst in South Dakota, things are a bit simpler.
-Head towards Pennington County, and search for it in the area creeks and gulches.
+Head towards Pennington County and search for it in creeks and gulches.

 The majority of them contain amethyst specimens.
 You can also try the gravels in Spearfish Canyon, or, in Whitewood Creek, you can find amethyst in the gravels north of Whitewood.

 If you want to find something similar, try your luck with aquamarine.
-You can find aquamarine in South Dakota in Scenic, namely the area ravines, washes, and gravels.
-Try your luck in Keystone, in the area mines as well.
+In Scenic, you can find aquamarine in South Dakota, namely the area of ravines, washes, and gravels.
+Try your luck in Keystone and the area mines as well.

 TIP: Turquoise is one of my favourite rocks and can be really valuable.
 Find out how valuable turquoise can be in the article below: